maziac/DeZog/documentation/zsimPeripherals.md

 Whenever a change happens the 'onchange' function is called.

 These values can be set inside the html tag on creation:
-- bitvalue: The initial value.
+- bitvalue: The initial value [0,1].
 Default is 0.
 - oncolor: The color used to indicate state 'ON', e.g. "red".
 - offcolor: The color used to indicate state 'OFF', e.g. "white".
 - onchange: If set the element is turned into an input element.